JSBmanD/docs/pages/partner-management/configuring-events-for-self-attributing-networks.md

 ## Supported SANs

+[block:callout]
+{
+  "type": "info",
-!!! info "Event Mapping Support"
+  "title": "Event Mapping Support",
-	The ability to configure event mappings is available only for integrations with SANs.
-For all other ad partners, Branch uses standard event mappings for postbacks.
+  "body": "The ability to configure event mappings is available only for integrations with SANs.
+For all other ad partners, Branch uses standard event mappings for postbacks."
+}
+[/block]

 You can configure event mappings for the following Self-Attributing Networks: